 Best AI Coding Agents in 2026: Cost, Autonomy, and Lock-In

 The best AI coding agent in 2026 comes down to two numbers most reviews skip.
 The first is real cost per completed task.
 The second is how locked in you are to one vendor’s models.
-Across five named agents, only Aider runs any LLM, so you keep both price control and portability.
+Get those two right and the rest is preference.
+Get them wrong and you either overpay every month or hand a single vendor control of your roadmap.
+This compares seven agents on exactly those axes: Claude Code, Codex CLI, Gemini CLI, Cursor, OpenCode, Pi, and GitHub Copilot.

 Key Takeaways